KusionStack/kusion/docs/design/collaboration/Building the collaboration paradigm between App Developers and Platform Developers with Kusion.md

 A Kusion module is a building block designed by platform engineers to standardize application deployments and it consists of two parts:

-- App developer-oriented schema: Fields in this schema are recommended to be understandable to application developers and environment-agnostic.
+- App developer-oriented schema: Fields in this schema are recommended to be understandable to application developers and workspace-agnostic.
 For example, a database Kusion module schema only contains fields like database engine type and database version.
 - Kusion module generator: As a building block, Kusion module hides the complexity of infrastructures.
 A database Kusion module not only represents a cloud RDS, but it also contains logic to configure other resources such as security groups and IAM policies.
 Additionally, it seamlessly injects the database host address, username, and password into the workload's environment variables.
 The generator logic can be very complex in some situations so we recommend implementing it in a GPL like `Go`.

 <p align="center">